sonofeft/RocketIsp/docs/chamber_eff.rst

 `The Liquid-Phase Mixing of a Pair of Impinging Streams <https://apps.dtic.mil/sti/citations/AD0028860>`_ that measured the effectiveness of mixing in a pair of impinging streams.
-The mixing factor, :math:`E_m`, was evaluated experimentally on the basis of local mixture ratios at different radial angle and distance from the impingment element.
+The mixing factor, :math:`E_m`, was evaluated experimentally on the basis of local mixture ratios at different radial angle and distance from the impingement element.

 In this original paper, :math:`E_m` ranged from 0 to 100 as described by the equation below.